odoare/measpy/README.md

 Contact: olivier.doare@ensta-paris.fr

-measpy is a set of classes and methods to help the data acquisition and analysis of signals.
+measpy is a set of classes and methods to help data acquisition with DAQ cards or sound cards and analysis of signals.
 It is mainly acoustics and vibrations oriented.
-This package is very recent, it is still incomplete and many bugs may appear.

 The base classes are:
-- ```Signal```: It is basically a class that contain a 1D numpy array, an a few other properties to describe the data as: sampling frequency, calibration and unit.
+- ```Signal```: A class that contain a 1D numpy array, and a few other properties to describe the data as: sampling frequency, calibration and unit.
-- ```Spectral```: A spectral data class that contains the complex amplitudes as a 1D numpy array for frequencies up to the Nyquist frequency, and some properties as sampling frequency, unit, description
+- ```Spectral```: A spectral data class that contains the complex amplitudes as a 1D numpy array for frequencies up to the Nyquist frequency ot the sampling frequency, and some properties as sampling frequency, unit, description
 - ```Measurement``` : A class that describe a data acquisition process, its outputs (Signal objects), its inputs (Signal objects)...
-- ```Weighting``` : Weighting spectral functions (Not yet fully test/functionnal)
+- ```Weighting``` : A weighting class that holds complex values for a list of frequencies, and methods to to smoothing, interpolation, etc.

 For now, these daq devices are implemented :
 - Audio cards, via the ```sounddevice``` package,